 While it would be awesome to be completely financially independent from earning money, that isn’t the financial independence I am discussing today.

-Instead I’d like to talk about the financial independence where you can support yourself and don’t rely on money from your parents.
+Instead, I’d like to talk about the financial independence where you can support yourself without relying on money from others.

 How I Became Financially Independent

 I was lucky in the fact that my parents helped me through college.
 They paid for my room and board while I paid for my own tuition and books.

 I got a nice gift when I graduated in May of that year.
 However, I didn’t start my first post college job until October.
 During that summer, I was definitely not financially independent.

 I finally became completely financially independent after my parents helped me move my stuff from Florida into my first post college apartment just outside of Washington, DC.

 I was pretty prepared as I had been reading personal finance blogs for a while.
 Unfortunately, I realize that everyone isn’t or wasn’t as prepared as I was.